hypi-universe/docs/content/userdefinedfunctions.md

 </TabItem>
 </Tabs>

-###   groovyDeleteScalars
+###   deleteScalars

-Data in a square array can be permanently deleted using the `groovyDeleteScalars` function.
+Data in a square array can be permanently deleted as shown in the `groovyDeleteScalars` user defined function below.
 Behaviour is the same as that of [deleteScalars](deletedata.md#deletescalars).
+You may choose appropriate name for `groovyDeleteScalars`

 ```
 type Mutation {